DaniSchober/LabLiquidVision/README.md

 ## <a id="results"></a> Main Results

-A timelapse of the autonomous cell passaging procedure can be seen here:
+A timelapse of the autonomous cell passaging procedure can be seen here.
+The incubation time after adding the dissociation reagent was skipped.

 https://github.com/DaniSchober/LabLiquidVision/assets/75242605/c8895650-afac-4709-aba2-f5073c912d92